silverqx/TinyORM/docs/tinyorm-relationships.md

 You are able to use any of the Laravel [query builder's](query-builder.md#top) methods on the relationship, so be sure to explore the query builder documentation to learn about all of the methods that are available to you.

-So far, not all query builder methods are proxied on the relation base class, only basic `where` methods are proxied.
+> {note} All the `TinyBuilder` methods which are related to building queries are proxied on the `Relation` base class.

 <a name="chaining-orwhere-clauses-after-relationships"></a>
 #### Chaining `orWhere` Clauses After Relationships